-A fun new way to eat thin crust pizza, which is my favorite crust, is my pepperoni pizza packets.
+A fun new way to eat thin crust pizza, which is my favorite crust, are my Wonton Pizza Rolls.
 Crispy and spicy and totally dippable!

 How do you like to eat pizza?
 Growing up I got so excited to see pizza on the school menu.
 Square pizza!
 As I have grown older, my preferences for pizza have definitely changed.